 Planning ahead for your submission year

-PhD students on a 3 year PhD programme are expected to submit their thesis at the end of their 3rd year of study, which corresponds with the end of their prescribed period of study.
+PhD students on a 3 year PhD programme are expected to submit their thesis at the end of their funded period (which most likely to be at the end of 3.5 years).
 This includes PhD students registered on:

 - all standard institute led PhD programmes

-PhD students registered on a 4 year PhD with Integrated Studies programme are expected to submit their thesis at the end of their 4th year of study, which is also the end of their prescribed period of study.
+PhD students registered on a 4 year CDT programmes are expected to submit their thesis at the end of their 4th year of study.
 This includes PhD students registered on:

 Payment of the programme's tuition fees for the associated prescribed period will depend on each individual’s scholarship funding, which is outlined in the EUCLID offer letter.
 If the School's scholarship funding covers tuition fees, these will be paid directly to the University by the School.